-In fact, I think this was one of the dishes that won my husbands heart when we first met.
-Smoked Salmon is the perfect choice for and important meal because it’s romantic and decadent, plus it goes perfectly with sparkling wine.
+In fact, I think this was one of the dishes that won my husband’s heart when we first met.
+Smoked Salmon is the perfect choice for an important meal because it’s romantic and decadent, plus it goes perfectly with sparkling wine.

 - 500 gm Fresh Fettuccine cold section supermarket

 - 1 medium brown onion finely chopped

 - 1 cup baby spinach leaves

 - 2 Tbs chopped dill

 Add 150gm of roughly chopped smoked salmon to a heavy based saucepan with cream, garlic and onion.

 Cook the salmon sauce keeping it at a slow boil and stirring constantly.
 The sauce will reduce by half and thicken slightly.
 This may take 15 minutes or so, depending on the size of the saucepan.
 Be careful not to let the cream boil over or burn to the bottom of the saucepan.

 Add the spring onion dill and white wine to the sauce and continue to cook for another 2-3 minutes.

 Remove from the heat and stir through the remaining salmon.